Issue 20-2, 2021

 KEYWORDS: track and field, adaptive sports, muscle asymmetry, concentric mode, eccentric mode

-Acknowledgments: The study had no sponsorship
+FUNDING: The study had no sponsorship

-Conflict of interest:: The authors declare no apparent or potential conflicts of interest related to the publication of this article
+CONFLICT OF INTEREST: The authors declare no apparent or potential conflicts of interest related to the publication of this article

-For citation: Eremushkin M.A., Berdyugin K.A., Fedulova D.V.
+FOR CITATION: Eremushkin M.A., Berdyugin K.A., Fedulova D.V.
 Characteristics of muscle work in athletes-athletes with impaired intelligence, hearing and cerebral palsy.
 Bulletin of Rehabilitation Medicine.
 2021; 20 (2): 23-28. https://doi.org/10.38025/2078-1962-2021-20-2-23-28

-For correspondence: Fedulova Daria Vladimirovna, e-mail: darya-fedulova@yandex.ru
+Fedulova Daria Vladimirovna, e-mail: darya-fedulova@yandex.ru

 References: